LiebichAndre/FlatColoredBars/README.md

 - <code>&lt;div id="bar"&gt;&lt;div id="innerbar_number"&gt;&lt;/div&gt;&lt;/div&gt;</code>

 - replace the innerbar_number with innerbar_1 (use numbers from 1-5) to get a color

+- Change the value of style="width:50%;" to change the display value of this bar

 Like this?
 Dir Gefällt das?